 And then inevitably, began those magical holidays: as I opened the door to our room’s balcony, facing the green mountains in the distance, the familiar smell – a mix of earth and flowers and the sea – invaded me and in a minute I had ranged my clothes and was running through the hall, and the terrace, down to the pool Lido, for my first swim in the sea.

 How many summer loves were born, and ended, in that hotel?
 How many stolen kisses down by the pool or in the secluded gardens, behind a centennial tree?
 How many dances up in the night club at the sound of a band playing oldies by Frank Sinatra, Julio Iglesias and such?
-We fell in love in the arms of our foreign beaus who attend dancing lessons back home – something unheard of in Portugal – and we’d remember those magical nights forever and ever, as soon as the first notes of those songs would play, no matter how far ahead in the future we would be and how many years had gone by; how to forget those lavish buffet dinners, served on the terrace on warm summer nights, that invariably gave us a slight intestinal disarray, so usual that that it was called “Madeira tummy”?
+We fell in love in the arms of our foreign beaus who attend dancing lessons back home – something unheard of in Portugal – and we’d remember those magical nights forever and ever, as soon as the first notes of those songs would play, no matter how how many years had gone by; how to forget those lavish buffet dinners, served on the terrace on warm summer nights, that invariably gave us a slight intestinal disarray, so usual that that it was called “Madeira tummy”?
 So many stories, so many memories, and every year when we entered the great hall, we knew for certain a new story was beginning, a new adventure, that would create a new memory, for the rest of our lives.

 My boys still came with me to my favourite hotel a few times.
 The last, as they were old enough to understand, I told them many old stories; as we walked the corridors to our room I told them about how we came back, silently, late at night so as not to wake anyone up, or when in the morning my brother and I raced each other to see if we made it to breakfast on time, as on no account could we reach the breakfast salon after it had closed its doors.